Statistics, PhD

 Language requirement: All students must demonstrate proficiency in English.

 If English is not the student's native language, they must pass an oral English proficiency exam with a grade of 3 or better.
 If the student does not score a 3 the first time they take the exam, the director of English Language Programs for Arts & Sciences will recommend that the student take one or more classes to improve reading, writing, pronunciation, listening, or speaking skills.
 After the recommended classes have been completed, the student is required to retake the English proficiency exam.
-Once the student has demonstrated the ability to handle teaching a class (by scoring a 3 or better on the exam), they will qualify for Assistant to the Instructor or Course Instructor duties.
+Once the student has demonstrated the ability to handle teaching a class (by scoring a 3 or better on the exam), they will qualify for Assistant in Instruction or Course Instructor duties.

 Qualifying examinations and candidacy requirements: The qualifying exam and candidacy requirements constitute two separate requirements.
 The qualifying exam is a series of two written tests that cover a range of topics; the candidacy requirement is an oral presentation and thesis proposal.

-The written tests cover the material in the two basic statistics course sequences, SDS 5061 Theory of Statistics I–SDS 5062 Theory of Statistics II and SDS 5071 Advanced Linear Models I–SDS 5072 Advanced Linear Models II.
-Each spring, at the end of the SDS 5061 Theory of Statistics I–SDS 5062 Theory of Statistics II and SDS 5071 Advanced Linear Models I–SDS 5072 Advanced Linear Models II sequences, all students enrolled in these courses take a two-hour final exam; this exam usually covers the second half of the sequence.
-Doctoral candidates take an additional one-hour exam that covers the entire sequence.
-To pass the qualifying exam, the student must pass the three-hour combined exam.
+Each spring, at the end of the SDS 5020 (or SDS 5062), SDS 5072, and SDS 5532, all students enrolled in these courses take a two-hour final exam; this exam usually covers the second half of the sequence.
+Doctoral candidates take an additional one-hour exam that covers the two courses of each sequence.
+To pass the qualifying exam of the sequences, the student must pass the three-hour combined exam.

 Because each sequence varies somewhat in content from year to year, it is recommended that the student take each set of exams at the conclusion of the sequence in which they are enrolled.
 No advantage is gained by delaying the exam for a year.
 It is desirable to make every effort to finish all three exams by the end of the second year of study.

 Once the written phase of the qualifying process is complete, the student is ready to begin specialized study.
 By the third year of study, the student must complete the candidacy requirement.
 The student must form a preliminary thesis committee called a Research Advisory Committee that includes their advisor and at least two other faculty members.
-In discussion with the advisor and the preliminary thesis committee, the student will select a topic and a body of literature related to this topic.
+In discussion with the advisor and the preliminary thesis committee, the student will select a topic, and a body of literature related to this topic.
 The student will prepare a one-hour oral presentation related to the topic and a two-page thesis proposal that demonstrates mastery of the selected topic.
 The oral presentation is designed to expedite specialized study and to provide guidance toward the thesis.
 The preparatory work for the thesis proposal often becomes the foundation on which the thesis is constructed.

 After the student completes the oral presentation, work on the thesis begins.

-The dissertation and thesis defense: The student's dissertation is the single most important requirement for the PhD degree; it must be an original contribution to the knowledge of statistics, probability, and/or applied probability and is the student's opportunity to conduct significant independent research.
+The dissertation and thesis defense: The student's dissertation is the single most important requirement for the PhD degree; it must be an original contribution to the knowledge of data science, statistics, probability, and/or applied probability and is the student's opportunity to conduct significant independent research.

 Once the department has accepted the dissertation (on the recommendation of the thesis advisor), the student is required to defend their thesis through a presentation accompanied by a question-and-answer period.